gabriellabueno/gabriellabueno/README.md

 </a>

-- Systems Analysis and Development Student  ( 5/6 )
+- Systems Analysis and Development Student

 - Bachelor's in Psychology

 - Technical Support Background

+- Automation and Integration Developer at TalkBI

 <br>